 Previously, John worked for HSBC as a banker based in Hong Kong and was the head of Asian research at Fox-Pitt, Kelton.
 In 2003 he joined Hiscox Investment Management which later became HIM Capital.
 John has won Lipper awards in the equity sector banks and other financials sector in 2010, 2011, 2012 and 2013.

 Nick joined Polar Capital in September 2010 following the acquisition of HIM Capital, and is manager of the Polar Capital Income Opportunities Fund and co-manager of the Polar Capital Global Financials Trust Plc.

 Prior to joining HIM Capital, Nick worked at New Star Asset Management.
 While there he managed the New Star Financial Opportunities Fund, a high-income financials fund investing in the equity and fixed-income securities of European financials companies, which outperformed its benchmark index in all six years that Nick managed it.
 Previously, Nick worked at Exeter Asset Management and Capel-Cure Myers.
 At Exeter Asset Management, Nick managed the Exeter Capital Growth Fund from 1997 to 2003 which over this period was in the top decile of the IMA UK All Companies Sector.

 George joined Polar Capital in September 2010 as an analyst on the Financials Team.
-He works closely with John Yakas on the Polar Capital Asian Opportunities Fund and is a co-manager on the Polar Capital Financial Opportunities Fund, with John, and the Polar Capital Global Financials Trust, with John and Nick Brind.
+He is a co-manager on the Polar Capital Financial Opportunities Fund, with John Yakas, and the Polar Capital Global Financials Trust, with John and Nick Brind.